 I am a systems thinker working at the intersection of building physics, sustainability, and human experience, combining practice and research to inform better decisions in the built environment.

-Based in Melbourne, Australia, I work at the intersection of consultancy, applied research, and academic inquiry.
-I practise as both a professional engineering manager and a doctoral researcher in architecture, with engineering work focused on building physics and sustainable design, and research exploring human–nature connection, biophilia, and biophilic design.
+Based in Melbourne, Australia, my work blends consultancy, applied research, and academic inquiry.
+I practise as both a professional engineering director and a doctoral researcher in architecture, with engineering work focused on building physics and sustainable design, and research exploring human–nature connection, biophilia, and biophilic design.

 My surname has recently changed - I'm currently in the process of updating my various online identities.
 Much of my work was published under my previous name, Jason Gaekwad.